buzzdead/ElKomplett/README.md

 ## Contributing

-If you would like to contribute to the project, please fork the repository and create a pull request with your changes.
+If you would like to contribute to the project, please fork the repository and create a pull request with your changes..

 ## License